microsoft/onnxruntime-training-examples/nvidia-bert/README.md

 Step 8.
 Follow further instructions in Python notebook [azureml-notebooks/run-pretraining.ipynb](azureml-notebooks/run-pretraining.ipynb)

-## For finetuning with squad run, proceed as ..
+## For finetuning with SQuAD run, proceed as ..

 Step 9.
 The pretrained BERT representations from above steps can be fine tuned for a state-of-the-art question answering system just an extra output layer.
 The following script launches fine-tuning for question answering with the SQuAD dataset.